The UpCode program is an internship program in which multiple teams of

 We don’t lecture — we mentor.
 UpCode gives you the kind of experience

 most students don’t get until college or their first job.
-You’ll learn to:
+You will learn to:

 Collaborate with peers across cities and time zones